Beyka/Android-TiffBitmapFactory/README.md

 ###
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 Special thanks to dennis508 for providing of incremental reading of TIFF file